 Managing Wealth is easier than Managing Experiences

-26 July 2021 – According to Celent’s report Wealth Management Technology Forecast 2020–2023, the majority of prioritised investments that will further see an accelerated adopiton are all client-related: digital onboarding capabilities, engines to personalise investment recommendations, data and analytics, applications of AI and ML, such as for chatbot and voice assistants.
+26 July 2021 – According to Celent’s report Wealth Management Technology Forecast 2020–2023, the majority of prioritised investments that will further see an accelerated adoption are all client-related: digital onboarding capabilities, engines to personalise investment recommendations, data and analytics, applications of AI and ML, such as for chatbot and voice assistants.

 The happenings of the past 18 months had remarkable consequences on how wealth firms manage their digital tools, and inevitably led to overly rethink the relevance of customer experience to remain competitive and reliable in clients’ mind.